MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 ## Query Functions

-Using `Given` lets us easily create new query functions.
-Let's make a function `EmployeesOver` that produces employees with a salary greater than the given amount.
+Let's make a function `EmployeesOver` that produces employees with a salary greater than the given threshold.
+The threshold value `AMT` is evaluated and then made available in the context of each employee with the `Given` combinator.

     EmployeesOver(X) =
         Given(:AMT => X,